 Cerro Santa Lucia - Adjacent to this picturesque neighborhood is Cerro Santa Lucía.
 If open and time allows, visitors can climb to a natural viewpoint with gardens and trails offering stunning panoramic views of the city and the Andes.

 Barrio Bellavista - The tour continues to the vibrant Bellavista neighborhood, known for its lively nightlife, colorful murals, and picturesque architecture.
-Here, visitors will find La Chascona, one of the homes of Pablo Neruda, the renowned Chilean poet.
+Here, visitors will also find La Chascona, one of the homes of Pablo Neruda, the renowned Chilean poet.

 Valparaiso and Vina del Mar